wpscott/UxPlay/README.md

 The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # ChangeLog
-1.53 2022-06-22   Add support for "Cover Art" display in Audio-only (ALAC) mode.
+1.54 2022-06-25   Add support for "Cover Art" display in Audio-only (ALAC) mode.
 Reverted a change
                   that caused  VAAPI to crash with AMD POLARIS graphics cards.
+Minor internal changes to plist code and uxplay option parsing.

-                  Internal changes to plist and  audio sync code, revised documentation, Minor bugfix (fix assertion crash when resent audio packets are empty).
+1.53 2022-06-13   Internal changes to audio sync code, revised documentation,
+                  Minor bugfix (fix assertion crash when resent audio packets are empty).

 1.52 2022-05-05   Cleaned up initial audio sync code, and reformatted